ranchobiosciences/Data_Modeling_Issues_Templates/README.md

 ### Data Model Update Request Process:

-1. SME or User submits an issue request (see below): [Data Model Request Form](https://github.com/ranchobiosciences/Data_Modeling_Issues_Templates/issues/new?assignees=kwittmeyer&labels=enhancement&template=data-model-request-form.yml&title=%5BDM+Request%5D%3A+)
+1. Stakeholder submits an issue request (see below): [Data Model Request Form](https://github.com/ranchobiosciences/Data_Modeling_Issues_Templates/issues/new?assignees=kwittmeyer&labels=enhancement&template=data-model-request-form.yml&title=%5BDM+Request%5D%3A+)
 2. Data modeler will review request
 3. Any further clarifications and discussion will be handeled in the comments of the issue request form
 4. Data modeler will create a changeset proposal and post it to the issue